 A quick no-bake version of cheesecake using fromage frais and yogurt.
 You could try different fruits in place of the berries, for example mango, nectarine, peach, kiwi.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw technique; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; cut using bridge/claw technique safely; use blender (with adult supervision).

 Gluten | Milk

 Ingredients (serves 2):

 - 2 digestive biscuits

 - 2 tbsp thick plain low fat yogurt